Sunc4127/cloud_revision/Part4 SOA.md

 ![](img/soa_core.png)

-* A ==set of services== that a business wants to provide to their customers, partners, or other areas of an organizaiton
+* A ==set of services== that a business wants to provide to their customers, partners, or other areas of an organization
-* An architectural pattern that requires ==a service provider, mediaiton, and service requestor with a **service description**==
+* An architectural pattern that requires ==a service provider, mediation, and service requestor with a **service description**==
-* A set of architectural principles, patterns and criteria that address ==characteristics== such as _modularity, encapsulation, loose coupling, seperation of concerns, reuse and composability_.
+* A set of architectural principles, patterns and criteria that address ==characteristics== such as _modularity, encapsulation, loose coupling, separation of concerns, reuse and composability_.
-* A programming model complete with standards, tools and technologie that supports web services, REST services or other kinds of services.
+* A programming model complete with standards, tools and technology that supports web services, REST services or other kinds of services.
 * A middleware solution optimized for service assembly, orchestration, monitoring, and management.

 ## SOA Principles